briandrum/codes.forchagrin.com/_chapters/chapter-1337-moving-of-buildings.md

 structurally safe and fit for the purpose for its intended use upon the new location.

-6. _(f)_ The applicant’s equipment is safe and persons and property will not be endangered by its use.
+6. _(f)_ The applicant's equipment is safe and persons and property will not be endangered by its use.

 7. _(g)_ There exists no other condition which might endanger persons or